Rekiahhinton/technical-writing-portfolio/docs/api_mastery/stripe_payments_intents.md

 For customers, this security is transformative at the most critical point of contact - checkout.
 This reduces friction that may deter them from purchasing an item or interacting with the business.
 The added protection removes a trust barrier that could discourage customers, especially if the business is new and lacks an established reputation.

-The Payment Intents API sits at the core of the business value of Stripe - creating trust and peace of mind by providing the means for businesses and customers to interact on digital platforms without apprehension.
+The PaymentIntents API sits at the core of the business value of Stripe - creating trust and peace of mind by providing the means for businesses and customers to interact on digital platforms without apprehension.

-## How Payment Intents Works
+## How PaymentIntents Works

 ``Customer → Business Server → Stripe → Bank → Stripe → Business Server``

-1. The business server creates a payment intent with a specific currency and value:
+1. The business server creates a PaymentIntent with a specific currency and value:

 ``POST /payment_intents``